stevenabadie/jacksmastodonbot/README.md

 A simple Mastodon bot that grabs movie quotes from IMDb quote pages and posts them to Mastodon.
 It is currently only setup for and tested on GNU/Linux.

-Jack's Mastodon bot uses a few great Free and Open Soure Python packages.
+Jack's Mastodon bot uses a few awesome Free and Open Soure Python packages.
 * [Requests](http://docs.python-requests.org/en/master/) -- Used to grab HTML data from IMDb quote pages.
 * [Beautiful Soup 4](https://www.crummy.com/software/BeautifulSoup/) -- Used to parse the raw HTML and prepare quotes for posting.
 * [Mastodon.py](https://github.com/halcy/Mastodon.py) -- Used to register app with Mastodon and post quotes.